April 26, 2017

-The pinnacle event of the year for WE ARE GOLF is National Golf Day, which was held May 18, 2016 on Capitol Hill in Washington, D.C.
+The pinnacle event of the year for WE ARE GOLF is National Golf Day, which will be held April 26, 2017 on Capitol Hill in Washington, D.C.

 National Golf Day

-WE ARE GOLF, a coalition of golf’s leading organizations, hosted its ninth annual National Golf Day on Wednesday, May 18, 2016 on Capitol Hill in Washington, D.C.
+WE ARE GOLF, a coalition of golf’s leading organizations, will host its 10th annual National Golf Day on Wednesday, April 26, 2017 on Capitol Hill in Washington, D.C.

-This year’s event also included PGA TOUR Commissioner Tim Finchem, 2016 U.S. Ryder Cup Captain Davis Love III, Vice Captain Steve Stricker and LPGA legend Nancy Lopez (below).
+Last year’s event included PGA TOUR Commissioner Tim Finchem, 2016 U.S. Ryder Cup Captain Davis Love III, Vice Captain Steve Stricker and LPGA legend Nancy Lopez (below).

 To begin the day, The First Tee Congressional Breakfast was held in the Cannon Office Building.
 Pictured below, left to right: Stricker, Jessica Kent (The First Tee Scholar - 2016), Nellie Brunson (The First Tee Scholar - 2016), Lopez, Love III.